OlympusDAO-Education/Documentation/whitepapers/economic-productivity.md

 are the fundamental economic forces, as opposed to the older notions of supply versus demand (which only describe price coordination).
 In the older style of industrial production, price coordination (supply and demand) was the primary motivator for starting a business.
-One would start a business in order to profit from price in efficiencies.
+One would start a business in order to profit from price inefficiencies.
 And from this primary motivation, would then organize internal coordination around the productive task.
 By contrast, in digital economy, internal coordination is the primary motivator, and only if internal coordination is significant enough, can price coordination come into the picture through network effects.
 The dynamics